zhengzihao2002/Android_Photos/README.md

 ## For Rutgers Students
 Please follow both Rutgers University's [Principles of Academic Integrity](http://academicintegrity.rutgers.edu/) and the Rutgers Department of Computer Science's [Academic Integrity Policy](https://www.cs.rutgers.edu/academics/undergraduate/academic-integrity-policy)

 Only use this as an guide to see what is expected in the project.
-Code stealing is strictly prohibited as this site is strictly monitored and I have direct communication with the Rutgers CS department.
+Code stealing is strictly prohibited.

 ## Grade